Contact: David E. Marion

 INTERDISCIPLINARY STUDIES 230.
 (3)

 PARIS IN THE TWENTIES.
 This course is a study of the literature written in (or about) the great artistic center, Paris, during the flamboyant and creative years from the end of the Great War to the Crash (1918-1929).
-The primary focus is modern literature and its cultural background, but attention also is given to other modern arts-painting, music-and to politics, society, and the way of life in post-war Paris.
+The primary focus is modern literature and its cultural background, but attention also is given to other modern arts such as painting and music, and to politics, society, and the way of life in post-war Paris.
 Readings include works by F. Scott Fitzgerald, Gertrude Stein, Ernest Hemingway, Malcolm Cowley, and others who lived and worked in Paris in the nineteen-twenties.
 Prerequisite: none.
 Offered: May Term.

 INTERDISCIPLINARY STUDIES 232.
 (3)